DATA HUB

 Our TEAM

-In developing the Data Hub, the Foundation will rely heavily on three highly-experienced consultants, Lisa Perry, Principal of Morningside Health Strategies, LLC, Carlos Romero, Founder, President and Senior Evaluator of Apex Evaluation, and Jamie Duvall, an Evaluator and our Lead Contact at Apex.
+In developing the Data Hub, the Foundation will relies on the NYSBHF team and data committee, Carlos Romero, Founder, President and Senior Evaluator of Apex Evaluation, and Jamie Duvall, an Evaluator and our Lead Contact at Apex.
+The Data Hub would not have come to be without the guidance and expertise of Lisa Perry, principal of Morningside Health Strategies and former Executive Director at the Foundation.

 Apex Evaluation is a firm that develops data and evaluation systems for school-based health centers.
 On behalf of the Community Health Care Association of NYS, Ms. Perry developed a similar data repository for New York’s FQHCs and its Center for Health Informatics.
 Mr. Romero has extensive experience with school-based health centers across the country, including developing data repositories for the States of New Mexico and Colorado.